Persistent Repetition of Phrases: Release and artwork

 The Caretaker released Persistent Repetition of Phrases on 1 April 2008.
 Contrary to previous albums, which came on the V/Vm Test record label, it came on History Always Favours the Winners, though was originally released on the Install label.
 Kirby mentioned he was in a sad period of his life at the time, as his health was in a bad state.
 He did not release the record for six months, but rather left it in a hard drive "gathering digital dust."
 This was until two workers of the label "immediately wanted to put it out."
 Its success impressed the musician; he believed not being released on V/Vm Test might have helped with its success.
 Kirby later re-issued Persistent Repetition of Phrases on vinyl in 2011 after its original release.
 He responded: "It’s something I have thought about as people often ask me.
 I just need to work out what and when."

 Persistent Repetition of Phrases was the first Caretaker record to use artwork by Ivan Seal.
 Its vinyl edition featured a painting by him.
 Seal had also previously worked as a sound artist.
 According to Kirby, Seal is a friend of his since the 1990s, when he recorded as V/Vm.
 The musician described his paintings at the time as "incredible, almost timeless, playing with spaces and objects."
 Kirby felt they were "perfect" at depicting his work, and that he's "very flattered" towards Seal allowing him to use his paintings.
 He added that Seal's sound art is "amazing," citing an exhibition of his at Berlin as an example.
 He concluded, "maybe at some point we can work together on something.
 Let’s hope so."
 The physical packaging of the vinyl includes no liner notes, presenting only a painting by Ivan Seal.
 The cover art is minimalistic, depicting a blank canvas.
-Later editions of the album feature a different painting by Seal depicting a broom standing upright.
+Later editions of the album feature a different painting by Seal depicting a paint roller standing upright.